Areas of Interest

 - Fiscal policy

 Haizhen Mou' primary research interests include health care financing and expenditure, cost and efficiency of public sectors, and government budget management, often from a political economy perspective.
-She is also interested in the policy implication of the new measurements of happiness and well-being.
 She received a SSHRC grant and several other awards.
 Her main teaching responsibilities include Public Finance and Quantitative Research Method for graduate students.
 She has supervised five Ph.D. or MPP students and served on numerous graduate thesis committees.
 She volunteered as a board member for a local non-profit organization focusing on seniors.

 - Ph.D., Carleton University